okrame/verbeth/README.md

 ### Notes on the current model

-**Discoverability**: If the sender does not yet know the recipient’s long-term public key (X25519), the sender must emit a `Handshake` event.
-The recipient replies with their keys and identity proof, after which the sender caches the verified mapping.
+**Discoverability**: If the sender does not yet know the recipient’s long-term public key (X25519), the sender (i.e. initiator) must emit a `Handshake` event.
+The recipient (i.e. reponder) replies with their keys and identity proof, after which the sender caches the verified mapping.
 If the key is already known (from a past `HandshakeResponse`, an on-chain announcement, or a static mapping), the handshake can be skipped.

 **Identity key binding**: The message (es.
 “VerbEth Key Binding v1\nAddress: …\nPkEd25519: …\nPkX25519: …\nContext: …\nVersion: …”) is signed by the evm account directly binding its address to the long-term keys (i.e. preventing impersonation).